teamursamajor/2019-Robot-Code---2849/README.md

 This program allows you to utilize Git for your projects through a command line.
 You can install it at https://git-scm.com/downloads.
 Tutorials on how to use Git Bash are further below.

+To use Git Bash in the VSCode terminal, open VSCode and open the command window by pressing CTRL + Shift + P. Search for "Select Default Shell" and select Git Bash.

 2019 NI Update Suite:

 https://wpilib.screenstepslive.com/s/currentCS/m/getting_started/l/480793-offline-installation-preparation